-However, the automatically constructed subgraph in GRAFT-Net relies heavily on heuristic rules and may lead to serious error cascading and bring incorrect reasoning.
-Thus, soon after the GRAFT-Net \cite{sun2018graftnet} proposed, Sun et al. \cite{pullnet} proposed a learned iterative process for topic-entity-centric graph construction.
-The improved method, called \textit{Pull-Net}, where the ``pull'' classifier is weakly supervised that only utilizes QA pairs for supervision.
-It first selects seed entity nodes by GRAFT-Net and a novel classification model at each iteration step.
-Then, more and more extra valuable entities and sentences are introduced into the current graph through several pre-defined operation iterations and the final answer can be determined by the same procedure as GRAFT-Net \cite{sun2018graftnet}.
-Experimentally PullNet improves dramatically over the prior state-of-the-art methods \cite{sun2018graftnet,jain2016fmnKGQA,irfrmethod} even under weakly supervised signals and incomplete KGs.
+However, the automatically constructed subgraph in GRAFT-Net relies heavily on heuristic rules and can lead to serious error cascading and bring incorrect reasoning.
+Thus, soon after proposing the GRAFT-Net \cite{sun2018graftnet}, Sun et al. \cite{pullnet} presented a learned iterative process for topic-entity-centric graph construction.
+The improved method, called \textit{Pull-Net}, where the ``pull'' classifier is weakly supervised so that only QA pairs are used for supervision.
+It first selects seed entity nodes by GRAFT-Net and a novel classification model at each step.
+Then, more and more extra valuable entities and sentences are introduced into the current graph through several pre-defined operational iterations, with the final answer determined by the same procedure as GRAFT-Net \cite{sun2018graftnet}.
+Experimentally, PullNet improves dramatically over prior state-of-the-art methods \cite{sun2018graftnet,jain2016fmnKGQA,irfrmethod} even under weakly supervised signals and incomplete KGs.

+A significant challenge in multi-hop Knowledge Base Question Answering is the lack of supervision signals at intermediate steps.
+To address this challenge, He et al. \cite{he2021stu-teaQA} propose an elaborate teacher-student framework by adapting the generic Neural State Machine (NSM) \cite{nsm} as the student network, while the teacher network aims to learn intermediate supervision signals to improve the student network.
+The extensive evaluation results with three benchmark datasets show that their proposed model is superior to previous methods in terms of effectiveness for the multi-hop KGQA task.
+Moreover, other detailed experiments prove that their approach is more flexible to extend itself to other neural architectures or learning strategies on graphs.

-Besides these tradition subgraph generation methods, researchers also try to incorporate the KG embedding mechanism as extra information into entity and relation representations to alleviate the incomplete KG sparsity problems.
-Inspired by relationship completion and missing link prediction tasks in the KGs, Saxena et al. \cite{apoorv2020embedKGQA} proposed a novel framework, named \textit{EmbedKGQA}, which leverages the pre-trained KG embeddings to enrich the learned entity and relation representations.
-Extensive comparative experiments on multiple benchmarks show that EmbedKGQA is particular effective in performing multi-hop KGQA over sparse KGs.
+Apart from these traditional subgraph-generation methods, researchers also try to incorporate the KG embedding mechanism as extra information into entity and relation representations to alleviate the incomplete KG sparsity problems.
+Inspired by relationship completion and missing link prediction tasks in the KGs, Saxena et al. \cite{apoorv2020embedKGQA} propose a novel framework, named \textit{EmbedKGQA}, which leverages the pre-trained KG embeddings to enrich the learned entity and relation representations.
+Extensive comparative experiments on multiple benchmarks show that EmbedKGQA is particularly effective in performing multi-hop KGQA over sparse KGs.